adam900710/btrfs-fuse/README.md

   Cross-ported from btrfs-progs, which is cross-ported from kernel, and under GPL-2.0-only license.

+- fsstress.c

+  For populating the test mount point.

+  Cross-ported from fstests, which is cross-ported from LTP, and under GPL-2.0-only license.

-For projects which want to have btrfs read-only support, and already has a FUSE-like interface (like GRUB), those files should not be cross-ported to the project if above licenses are not compatible with the target project.
+For projects which want to have btrfs read-only support, and already has a FUSE-like interface (like GRUB), those files should not be cross-ported to the project as above licenses are not compatible with the target project.

 Instead either use wrappers around the interfaces provided by the target project, or start from scratch and follow the license of the target project.